lag13/git-experimenting/README.md

   the older commit where I added the image, that older image had to be downloaded and the size grew to 21M so things seem to be working as expected!
+- After adding the 1.3M image .git was 22M.
+- After rotating that image it becamse 1.4 and after committing+pushing .git was 23M which makes sense (after a fresh clone it's only 19M because that 23M came from switching to older versions of lfs tracked images).
+So we see that on each commit of the image not tracked by lfs the git repository grows roughly by the size of the image.

 ## Git lfs